 When global variables are needed to communicate between functions within a single thread in a multithreaded application, visibility of the data to other threads (and the possibility of data corruption and race conditions) can be avoided by using the threading.local() function.
 This creates a local copy of the global variable in each thread that executes that call.
 Threads that do not create a local copy see (and can update) the global variable.
 Confusion can result if some threads maintain a local copy and others do not.

-All other shared access to variables requires that the data be locked before access and unlocked after.
-See 6.63 Lock protocol errors [CGM].
+All other shared access to variables requires that the data be locked before access and unlocked after (see 6.63 Lock protocol errors [CGM]).

 Multiprocessing model